copperwater/xNetHack/doc/xnh-changelog-6.0.md

 - The scroll of stinking cloud can be centered at a little over 7 spaces away instead of slightly over 5.
 Strictly speaking, the radius is sqrt(50).
 - Gas clouds block line-of-sight.
+- Hallucination prevents petrification (because you are already stoned).

 ### Interface changes